cracksteady/tea-oss/README.md

 ## Features

-- Visitors can send you (fake) ETH as tips and leave friendly messages.
+- Visitors can send you (Goerli) ETH as tips and leave friendly messages.
 - Transactions are processed on the Ethereum Goerli test network.
 - The app leverages Alchemy to communicate with the Ethereum network.
 - Smart contracts are written in Solidity and managed with Hardhat.